Rules & Constitution

 a) The Annual General Meeting shall be held early in December, to which each affiliated Club shall be entitled to one vote on each proposition, and this be cast by their delegate at the Meeting.
 The Secretary must record each vote cast at the Meeting with the Clubs name.
 Other non-Council members may attend, but will not be eligible to speak or vote.

-The Council shall meet at least three times in each year.
+The Council shall meet at least two times in each year.
 Seven Officers and Delegates shall constitute a quorum at a Council Meeting.